How to Get Scholarships and Financial Aid for Study Abroad

-Moreover, as a student abroad, chances are you will want to travel in your destination country, or even continent.
-Even if you just want to use public transportation (or the occasional taxi after those long nights out, experiencing the “local culture,” of course), this will add up after some time, as well.
-Then there is the need for a cell phone.
+Moreover, as a student abroad, you will likely want to travel in your destination country or even continent.
+Even if you wish to use public transportation (or the occasional taxi after those long nights out, experiencing the "local culture," of course), this will also add up after some time.
+Then, there is the need for a smartphone.

-The list goes on and on, and after totaling everything up, you are likely to be deterred from going abroad given the high cost.
-And that is not even taking into account the need to have an emergency fund should anything go wrong.
-Study abroad is expensive, and thus unattainable for many.
+The list goes on and on, and after totaling everything up, you are likely to be deterred from going abroad, given the high cost.
+And that is not even considering the need for an emergency fund should anything go wrong.
+Studying abroad is expensive and thus unattainable for many.

 But it need not be.

 From experiencing a distant culture, learning a foreign language, and becoming more independent, the reasons for studying abroad vary.
 In fact, extensive studies, such as those conducted by IES abroad, have demonstrated that students who study abroad increase their job prospects.
 Studying abroad is essential for peaceful international relationships and competitiveness in the global marketplace.
 To support students in this endeavor, numerous educational and governmental institutions and private organizations provide options for scholarships and financial aid.

 Study Abroad Funding Options

 The primary options available to students seeking financial assistance for study abroad are as follows:

 1) Federal and University Financial Aid and Scholarships

 Depending upon which college you attend, the requirements for applying for financial aid and scholarships towards study abroad will vary.
 Plan ahead, and read the fine print.
 In other words, make an appointment with a financial aid advisor well ahead of time, even during your first year.
 Here are some relevant questions to ask, moving from the general to the specific: